rileyjmurray/sageopt/ROADMAP.md

 When substantial effort is undertaken to change sageopt, or add new features, the plans and rationales for those changes should be listed here.

-## Populate the design_notes folder.

-This is a high-priority task.
-It can be done incrementally.

-Files in the design_notes folder should explain the overall architecture of sageopt and its various submodules (e.g. coniclifts).
-These files should serve as both a guide to those who are trying to understand how sageopt works for the first time, and as a reference for people who are already deeply familiar with certain aspects of sageopt.
-These documents should keep track of "lessons learned" throughout the life of the sageopt project (e.g. "We used to do X, which was nice for Y reasons, but created problems for Z, so now we do W.")

 ## Increase compatibility with CVXPY (eventually, allow a CVXPY backend).

 An earlier version of sageopt (called "sigpy") used cvxpy as its backend for constructing SAGE